adlnet/xAPI-Spec/xAPI.md

 API calls.
 See Section [6.3 Concurrency](#concurrency) for more details.

-* ```413 Request Entity Too Large``` - Indicates that the LRS has rejected the statement or document because it's size is larger than the maximum allowed by the LRS.
-The LRS is free to choose any limit and MAY vary this limit on any basis e.g. per authority, but MUST be configurable to accept statements of any size.
+* ```413 Request Entity Too Large``` - Indicates that the LRS has rejected the statement or document because its size is larger than the maximum allowed by the LRS.
+The LRS is free to choose any limit and MAY vary this limit on any basis, e.g., per authority, but MUST be configurable to accept statements of any size.

 * ```500 Internal Server Error``` - Indicates a general error condition, typically an